 Transcripts from all prior academic institutions attended are required.
-Please upload a PDF copy of transcripts from the institution at which you are currently enrolled and/or from any institution from which you have received or will receive a degree.
-Each transcript must be submitted as one document when uploaded.
-Official paper transcripts will be required upon admittance and acceptance of the offer of admission.
+Please upload a PDF copy of transcripts from each institution, including any at which you are currently enrolled and/or from any institution from which you have received or will receive a degree.

 Two letters of recommendation are required for your application.
 Applicants may submit letters of recommendation directly to the Baker Program on appropriate letterhead, or may have references submit their evaluations directly through the online application process.
 You are encouraged to request recommendations from people who are well acquainted with you and your professional capabilities.

 A GMAT or GRE test score is required.
 Have your GMAT score report sent to Cornell University Graduate School or your GRE sent to Cornell University, Institution Code 2098.

 The official score must arrive at Cornell prior to processing the application.
 Applicants who take the GMAT/GRE more than once benefit from having only their highest score considered in the admissions process, but no super scoring will be performed (i.e., adding the best verbal to the best quantitative scores).
 If you plan to retake the GMAT/GRE after applying, please inform the Admissions and Student Services office of the date on which you intend to take the test.

 International students can find detailed information on specific application requirements on the Graduate School's website.

 Applicants to the dual-degree programs must apply separately to both the Baker Program for the MPS RE and either the College of Architecture, Art, and Planning (AAP) for the MRP; or the Johnson Graduate School of Management (Johnson) for the MBA.